A Boudoir Photographer's Boudoir Photoshoot

 This, I think, allows me to connect with my clients so much better.
 I am confident now in knowing I can answer any question a client may have, because I’ve done it… multiple times now!

-I first wrote this blog back in 2019 after doing my very own boudoir session.
-And I’ve just written an update in 2024 to talk about how differently I feel now about my boudoir shoot.
+I first wrote this blog back in 2019 after doing my first very own boudoir session in my own studio.
+And then I wrote an update in 2024 to talk about how differently I felt about my 2018 boudoir shoot.
+And now I’ve done ANOTHER boudoir shoot in 2025 – and yet again, it’s a new journey for me.
+Keep reading below…

 2018 Boudoir Photoshoot

 Obviously I couldn’t do my own shoot, so I roped in my lovely friend, Kirsty.
-I taught Kirsty boudoir photography at a studio I used to work at.
-So I know that she’s good, because she learned from the best 😉 haha!
+I taught Kirsty everything about boudoir photography, and how to be a boudoir photographer at a studio I used to work at.
+So I know that she’s good, I trusted her and… she did an amazing job!

 And when I saw my images, I was over the moon.
 I was so happy with how they looked, I couldn’t have asked for more.